Collect logs from Microsoft SQL Server

 See the IdType directive.

-If the table does not contain an id field, you can use an ALIAS
+If the table does not contain an id field, you can use an ALIAS in the SELECT statement.

-This configuration uses the im_odbc input module to collect logs from the dbo.test1
+This configuration uses the ODBC input module to collect logs from the dbo.test table and converts the data to JSON format.

-The table uses an auto-increment (identity) int
+The table uses an auto-incrementing integer ID field.

 Therefore, the configuration uses the default IdType value.

-CREATE TABLE dbo.test1 (
+CREATE TABLE dbo.test (

 RecordID int IDENTITY(1,1) NOT NULL,